curl/everything-curl/get/win-msys2.md

 makepkg-mingw --syncdeps --skippgpcheck
 ```

-That's it!
+That's it.
 The `--syncdeps` parameter will automatically check and prompt to install dependencies of `mingw-w64-curl` if these are not yet installed.
 Once the process is complete you will have 3 new files in the current directory, for example:

  - `pacman -U mingw-w64-x86_64-curl-7.80.0-1-any.pkg.tar.zst`
  - `pacman -U mingw-w64-x86_64-curl-gnutls-7.80.0-1-any.pkg.tar.zst`